glaukommatos/Gymder/README.md

   to see the changes take effect.
 I have made no effort to listen to these changes, although this could be done.

+- Just noticed there's something in the assignment about using the "correct size of the main image".
+  I'm assuming this means using the device-specfic image from the API response instead of always using the same size.
+I forgot to do that, but that's a really simply change I can do for you still if you're missing it.

 ## Screenshot

 ![Screenshot](https://raw.githubusercontent.com/glaukommatos/Gymder/main/screenshot.png "Screenshot")